Tuition, Fees and Other Charges for the 2013-2014 Academic Year

 Veterans’ Educational Benefits

 Hood College serves as a liaison and informational resource to veterans by providing Veterans Administration forms and certifying eligibility status, and is a Yellow Ribbon participating institution.
-To initiate or continue benefits, veterans must contact the Registrar’s Office, (301) 696-3616, at the beginning of each semester and comply with the policies and procedures established by the registrar and the Veterans Administration.
+To initiate or continue benefits, veterans must contact the Registrar’s Office, (301) 696-3616, at the beginning of each semester to complete the required paperwork, in compliance with the policies and procedures established by the registrar and the Veterans Administration.
 Information and application forms may be obtained from the Registrar’s Office located on the second floor of the Joseph Henry Apple Academic Resource Center.
-All students, including veterans, are required to pay the usual fees to the College at the time of registration.